Projects per year

 Biography

-Professor & Director, International Consortium for Research in Employment & Work, Department of Management, Monash Business School.
-He has served the Department variously as: Director of Research; Discipline Leader: Human Resources & Employment Relations; Director, Master of Human Resource Management.
-He is also in: Monash Data Futures Institute, Monash Business Digitalisation Research Network, Alliance for Digital Health at Monash, and Monash Asia Institute.
+Monash University (U) appointed him as a Distinguished Professor, Department of Management, Monash Business School in 2008.
+He has also served the Department as: Director of Research; Discipline Leader: Human Resources & Employment Relations; Director, Master of Human Resource Management.
+He is Co-Director, International Consortium for Research in Employment & Work; Research Theme Lead: Future of Work, Monash AI Institute.
+His other affiliations include Monash Business Digitalisation Research Network, Alliance for Digital Health at Monash, Australia–Indonesia Centre, and Monash Asia Institute.

 He has more than two hundred academic publications including many articles in such leading refereed journals as: Asia Pacific Journal of Human Resources; Australian Journal of Labour Economics; British Journal of Industrial Relations; British Journal of Management; Comparative Labor Law & Policy Journal; Higher Education Review; Human Relations; Human Resource Management Journal; Industrial & Labor Relations Review; Industrial Relations Journal; International Journal of Human Resource Management; International Labour Review; Journal of Industrial Relations; Journal of Management Control; Journal of Management Studies; Labor Law Journal; New Technology, Work & Employment; Personnel Review; Prometheus; Public Administration; Public Money & Management; and Thunderbird International Business Review.